 Most of the District's net position is invested in capital assets (buildings, land and equipment).
 The remaining unrestricted net position (deficit) is composed of committed and unassigned amounts, net of the District's net pension liability pursuant to GASB Statement No. 68 and other postemployment benefits liability pursuant to GASB Statement No. 75.
-The committed balances are amounts set-aside to fund future expenditures or capital projects as planned by the District.
+The committed balances are amounts set aside to fund future expenditures or capital projects as planned by the District.
+Decrease in noncurrent liabilities was a combination of decrease in long-term debt and other post-employment benefits netted against an increase in net pension liability.